-PLEA's Family Law Saskatchewan site is designed to help individuals in Saskatchewan who are facing separation and divorce without a lawyer.
+PLEA's Family Law Saskatchewan site (famli.plea.org) is designed to help individuals in Saskatchewan who are facing separation and divorce without a lawyer.
 Individuals who have a lawyer may also find the information helpful.
+There is a free Agreement Maker that individuals can use to help them resolve their family issues by agreement.
 If the matter must go to court, the free Form Wizard will determine the required court forms and produce ready-to-file court forms using a plain language question and answer format.
-Email support is available to assist with form completion but not legal advice.
-Individuals needing legal advice should consult a lawyer.
+Email support is available for both the Agreement Maker and the Form Wizard.